microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 You will notice the navigation bar has updated with new tabs, which represent functionalities tied to our project.

 We have two new sections:
--  The first section includes _Playgrounds_ to interact with the models, _project overview_ which gives a general overview of your project, _model catalog_ which showcases the available models inside Azure AI Studio, and _AI services_ where you can see a list of Azure AI Services available, along with demos, use cases and more.
+-  The first section includes _Playgrounds_ to interact with the models, _Project Overview_ which provides a general overview of your project, _Model Catalog_ which showcases the available models inside Azure AI Studio, and _AI Services_ where you can see a list of Azure AI Services available along with demos, use cases and more.
 - **Build and Customize**: This includes useful opportunities to expand your project's reach, such as ***working in Code*** by running a cloud compute, **agents**, access to [***Prompt Flow***](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/prompt-flow), and the ability to carry ***Fine Tuning*** on your deployments.
 - **Assess and Improve:** this includes development of ***Evaluations*** for your models, **tracing** to debug your flows and **content filters** to add guardrails to prompt inputs and completion outputs.
 - **My assets**: Here you can add complimentary elements to the project, with resources such as ***Data***, ***Indexes***, ***models and endpoints*** and ***Web apps*** to be used as part of your work.
-- **Management Center:** location to manage all you  hub and project details and resources.
+- **Management Center:** a location to manage all you  hub and project details and resources.

 For this lab we will focus on using the **Playgrounds** and **Agents**.
 Navigate to the Playgrounds and move on to the next section.